hl7au/au-fhir-erequesting/input/pagecontent/capability-statements.md

 - [AU eRequesting Server CapabilityStatement](CapabilityStatement-au-erequesting-server.html)

 This CapabilityStatement describes the basic rules for the [AU eRequesting Server actor](ActorDefinition-au-erequesting-actor-server.html) that is responsible for accepting diagnostic service requests and making diagnostic service requests accessible.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU eRequesting requesters are defined in this CapabilityStatement.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU eRequesting servers are defined in this CapabilityStatement.